EHCP: Elective Home Education

 Mainstream School and Specialist Facilities

-The process for Elective Home Education (EHE) if your child is attending a mainstream school or a school with a specialist facility is as follows:
+The process for requesting Elective Home Education (EHE) if your child has an EHCP and is attending a mainstream school or a school with a specialist facility is as follows:

-- Please tell the Assessment & Planning (A&P) team about your intention to home educate your child.
+- Please tell your child's Assessment and Planning Officer (APO) about your intention to home educate your child.

-- You may then write to your child’s school asking them to off-roll your child.
+- Please also contact your child’s school asking them to off-roll your child as you are intending to home educate.
 The school will do this.

-If it is appropriate, your APO will amend section I of your child’s EHC plan.
+- Your APO will amend section I of your child’s EHCP.
 This will record that they are being electively home educated.

-The Local Authority will decide whether home education continues to be appropriate at every annual review.
+We will decide whether home education continues to be appropriate for your child at every annual review.

 Special School

-The process for Elective Home Education (EHE) if your child is attending a special school is as follows:
+The process for requesting Elective Home Education (EHE) if your child has an EHCP and is attending a special school is as follows:

-- Please tell Assessment & Planning (A&P) about your intention to home educate your child.
+- Please tell your child’s Assessment and Planning Officer (APO) about your intention to home educate your child.

-- You may then write to your child’s school asking to home educate.
+- Please contact your child’s school asking to home educate.
 The school will not off-roll at this point.

 The school will arrange a meeting with: